Chrysis montana

 Behavior

 Members of the Chrysis are known to actively search for nests by investigating cavities in wood, stems, and other substrates.
-When a suitable host nest is located, the female enters and an .
-The consumes the provisions stored by the host for its own offspring. have been observed to roll into a tight ball when threatened, a defensive enabled by their concave abdominal shape and reinforced .
+When a suitable host nest is located, the female cuckoo wasp enters and deposits an .
+The larva consumes the provisions stored by the host for its own offspring. have been observed to roll into a tight ball when threatened, a defensive enabled by their concave abdominal shape and reinforced .
 Whether Chrysis montana exhibits specific behavioral modifications from this general genus pattern is unknown.

 Ecological Role